Chris Kohout, eRYT, RYT500

 200 hour Yoga Teacher Training, Lotus Gardens, LLC, Sherman, CT

 Jessica Koch is a certified Five Element Medical QiGong instructor.
-She began studying QiGong shortly after her introduction to the benefits of meditation over six years ago.
+She began studying QiGong shortly after her introduction to the benefits of meditation over sixteen years ago.
 In addition to practicing various forms of QiGong, she continues to study and explore the healing effects of qi through energy balancing modalities such as Zero Balancing and External Qi Healing.
 She enjoys providing the opportunity for others to experience healing in both the classroom setting and one-on-one sessions.

 Julia Shelton Otten, RYT